Projects and Environments

 Select Protected and click Save.

-Protected environments are indicated by a label and a lock icon on your project’s page in the Render Dashboard:
+Protected environments display a label and a lock icon on your project’s page in the Render Dashboard:

 Blocking cross-environment traffic